 Denise Startin West Midlands, United Kingdom

 Artist, Non-Exec.
-Director, Holyhead Studios, Royal College of Art graduate, MA Printmaking, working primarily with found objects and images, performativity and narrative.
+Director, Holyhead Studios, Royal College of Art graduate, MA Printmaking, working primarily with photography, printmaking, site-based interventions, installation, critical and performance writing.

 Denise Startin is an artist, writer, researcher and collector.
 Her current practice and research are organised around four routes, place, memory, history and identity.
 She is particularly engaged with concepts of heritage, archaeology, performativity, representation, narrative, mapping and embodied entanglements.
 Denise studied at the Royal College of Art and her practice encompasses movement, image, photography, printmaking, site-based interventions, installation, critical and performance writing.
 She uses various strategies of production including image and text, autobiography, polyphony, the intimate and fact and fiction, a continually recurring relation is the tension between public and private realms.
 During this process a historical figure, site, place, event, voice or voices are adopted to activate the work and produce a narrative arc.